 To register for any of these classes, go to eAYSO, login and click on "Enroll to take a class".
 You will be taken to a page that shows all the training available from AYSO.
 Enter Section 3, Area A in the fields at the top of the page and click Search.
 You will see a list of all of the classes currently scheduled in New York City.
 Select the box next to the course name you are interested in (see the roster numbers above) and click on the Course Signup button.
 This will register you for the class.

-Youth referees must meet the age requirements listed above.
+Teen referees must meet the age requirements listed above.
 They can serve as a Center Referee for games with players at least two years younger than they are, or be an Assistant Referee up to their own age level.
 Note that service credits are earned both for refereeing as well as the hours spent in the training classes.
-Teens will need to referee at least two games to get credit for classes.
+Teen referees will need to take at least two games to get credit for classes.